restsharp/RestSharp/docs/docs/intro.md

 Read [here](error-handling.md) about how RestSharp handles exceptions.

-RestSharp also offers even simpler way to make JSON calls.
+RestSharp also offers simple ways to call APIs that accept and return JSON payloads.
 You can use the `GetJsonAsync` and `PostJsonAsync` extension methods, which will automatically serialize the request body to JSON and deserialize the response to the specified type.

 ```csharp
 var client = new RestClient(options);